sundholmm/mailgun-backend-proxy/README.md

 MAIL_SUBJECT
 ```

-Works with the following JSON input:
+Works with the following JSON input with HTTP POST to /api/v1/sendmail:

 ```
 {